fleetdm/fleet/docs/Using Fleet/MDM-setup.md

 If the pair changes, the disk encryption key for all macOS hosts needs to be reset by the end user.
 The keys will no longer be viewable on each host's respective **Host details** page.

-If your SCEP certificate was been compromised, here's how to change them and reset your disk encryption keys:
+If your SCEP certificate has been compromised, here's how to change it and reset your disk encryption keys:

 1. Regenerate the certificate and key and update the relevant environment variables.